ifsm/SOMson/README.md

 Explore the sonification at https://simon-linke.github.io/SOMson/

-The associated publication is currently under review and available as a preprint.
+An in-depth explanation can be found in the associated publication:

-Linke, S. & Ziemer, T.: SOMson -- Sonification of Multidimensional Data in Kohonen Maps. [arXiv:2404.00016](https://arxiv.org/abs/2404.00016), 2024
+Linke, S. & Ziemer, T. (2024).
+SOMson - Sonification of Multidimensional Data in Kohonen Maps.
+In Proceedings of the 29th International Conference on Auditory Display (ICAD2024) (pp. 50–57).
+ICAD 2024: The 29th International Conference on Auditory Display.
+International Community for Auditory Display. https://doi.org/10.21785/icad2024.008

 ## Dependencies
 This project uses p5.sound (https://github.com/processing/p5.js-sound) for sound synthesis.
-Further, for proper display js-colormaps (https://github.com/timothygebhard/js-colormaps) and jQuery (https://github.com/jquery/jquery) are used.
+Further, for proper display, js-colormaps (https://github.com/timothygebhard/js-colormaps) and jQuery (https://github.com/jquery/jquery) are used.